SmartyNotchy/PHS-Hardware-Catalog/README.md

 ## Deployment

-Backend is currently runs on a Flask webserver via [PythonAnywhere](https://smcs2027pfp.pythonanywhere.com/).
+Backend is currently run on a Flask webserver via [PythonAnywhere](https://smcs2027pfp.pythonanywhere.com/).

 No changes are needed to deploy to a new domain; simply clone the repo and publish the site to the domain of choice.